The Join prefix in Qlik Sense is a powerful way of combining several data tables in the data model.

 A mapping table consists of two columns: a comparison field (input) and a mapping value field (output).

-In order to look up the country (
+In order to look up the country (Country) of a customer, we need a mapping table that looks like this:

 The next step is to apply the mapping, by using the ApplyMap function when loading the order table: